 They say the fabric is too thin, the battery does not last a full day, the color fades too fast, the smell is not great, the specs are not right, and such things.

 I will give you an example.

-The truth, however, is that the tea bag can comfortably make six teacups of white tea (with cream or milk).
-As a result, I feel like I am taking too much caffeine from that tea bag, which makes me feel shortchanged all the time.
+The tea bag can comfortably make six teacups of white tea (with cream or milk).
+I feel like I am taking too much caffeine from that tea bag, which makes me feel shortchanged all the time.

 I am still looking for a smaller tea bag that can do strictly one teacup.